yiisoft/yii2/docs/guide/input-validation.md

 [
     // required, specifies which attributes should be validated by this rule.
     // For a single attribute, you can use the attribute name directly
-    // without having it in an array instead of an array ['attribute1', 'attribute2', ...],
+    // without having it in an array
+    ['attribute1', 'attribute2', ...],

     // required, specifies the type of this rule.